Ecotourism in Jordan: Economics

 Eco-tourism has generated tremendous revenue for the country and the rural communities in the nature reserves.
 The RSCN has a 100% local employment policy in all their protected areas, resulting in eco-tourism directly supporting around 160,000 families throughout Jordan.
 According to USAID, in the Dana community, over 85 jobs were directly created, helping around 800 people.
 The Feynan Ecolodge, in Wadi Feynan, alone directly creates 32 jobs for locals, and many more indirect jobs.
 Creating jobs is a concern in Jordan since the unemployment rate rests around 12.3 and 15.3 percent.

-Through income-generating projects with eco-tourism, communities living around nature reserves earned JD1.6million in 2012, which is roughly USD2.3million.
+Through income-generating projects with eco-tourism, communities living around nature reserves earned JD1.6million in 2012, which is roughly US$2.3million.
 RSCN annual report also showed that eco-tourism revenue was up 10% in 2012 from the year before, jumping from JD831,336 to JD916,141.

 There is huge potential for this industry, which could generate around 50,000 jobs in a decade through environmental conservation.
-This would equate to about JD1.3 billion, equal to about USD2.1 billion.
-According to the Environment Ministry Secretary General Ahmad Qatarneh, environmental destruction costs Jordan about USD1.25 billion a year, five percent of Jordan's GDP and about twice the amount of aid received in 2009.
+This would equate to about JD1.3 billion, equal to about US$2.1 billion.
+According to the Environment Ministry Secretary General Ahmad Qatarneh, environmental destruction costs Jordan about US$1.25 billion a year, five percent of Jordan's GDP and about twice the amount of aid received in 2009.
 A green economy helps to offset this cost while reducing degradation.